Fundamental polytopes of metric trees via parallel connections of matroids: Computation of face numbers

+We turn to the problem of an effective computation of the $f$-vectors of fundamental polytopes.
+The main result of this section are explicit formulas for the face numbers of fundamental polytopes of tree-like metric spaces.

-Our previous theoretical considerations have led us to explicit formulas for the $f$-vectors of the polytopes associated to compatible split systems.
-The question is now, how practical it is to compute these numbers for specific examples.
-We will start with two easy cases and then offer a general tool allowing to compute the intersection lattice of the associated hyperplane arrangement, which we'll test on a class of examples.
+We will start with two easy cases and then offer a general tool allowing to compute the intersection lattice of the associated hyperplane arrangement.
+From there, we will study the structure of the matroid $\mathscr M(\mathcal S)$ in order to set up our formulas.

 \begin{example}[Points in $\mathbb R^1$] We can represent the metric space defined by any set of $n$ points in $\R^1$ by just taking its metric graph in a line, considering the associated set of splits and choosing the coefficients in the split-metric accordingly.
-The arrangement corresponds to $(n-1)$ independent vectors in $n-1$-dimensional space, i.e. it is isomorphic to the coordinate arrangement.
+The arrangement corresponds to $(n-1)$ independent vectors in $n-1$-dimensional space, i.e., it is isomorphic to the coordinate arrangement.
 The corresponding matroid is the uniform matroid $\mathcal{U}_{n-1}^{n-1}$ and, in particular, $f^{\AA}_i=2^{i}\binom{n-1}{i}$. \end{example} \begin{example}[The root polytope of type $A_{n-1}$] Let us consider a star graph, i.e., a tree with $n>2$ leaves and a unique internal vertex .
 If we assign each edge the length $\frac{1}{2}$, we define the structure of a metric space on the set $X$ of leaves of our star graph.

-The corresponding split system consists exactly of all the elementary splits, and any two points are at distance $1$.
+The corresponding split system consists exactly of all the trivial splits, and any two points are at distance $1$.
 Then, by definition, the fundamental polytope of this space is the convex hull of the vectors $e_{i,j}=\mathbb{1}_i-\mathbb{1}_j$, where $i\neq j \in [n]$.
 This is also called the {\em root polytope of type $A_{n-1}$}, and its face numbers have been computed via algebraic-combinatorial considerations by Cellini and Marietti \cite[Proposition 4.3]{CelliniMarietti}.
-Of course, one could compute these numbers by computing the M\"obius function of the corresponding matroid, i.e., the uniform matroid $\mathcal{U}_{n}^{n-1}$.
+Of course, one could compute these numbers by computing the M\"obius function of the corresponding matroid, i.e., the uniform matroid $\mathcal{U}_{n}^{n-1}$. \end{example}